ArnaudHalvick/e-commerce-mern-stack-improved/frontend/src/pages/auth/README.md

 - `isAuthenticated`: Boolean indicating if user is logged in
 - `loading`: Boolean indicating if authentication is in progress
 - `user`: Object containing user information when authenticated

+## Architecture Benefits

+This structure provides:

+- **Clear separation of concerns**: Pages, components, hooks, and styles are organized separately
+- **Better maintainability**: Easy to locate and modify specific functionality
+- **Reusability**: Components and hooks can be easily reused across different pages
+- **Scalability**: New auth-related pages or components can be added without cluttering the structure
+- **Intuitive navigation**: Developers can quickly understand the module organization

 ## Related Components